 What about wolves?

-While most people are aware that dogs are descended from wolves, you might be pleased to discover that dogs and wolves have the exact same number of teeth.
+While most people are aware that dogs are descended from wolves, as very apparent in dogs that look like wolves, you might be pleased to discover that dogs and wolves have the exact same number of teeth.
 Despite having the same quantity of chompers, the teeth of adult wolves are longer and stronger than those of adult dogs.

 How do human teeth differ from a dog’s teeth?